 In addition to your regular natural and wholesome diet, you might want to consider supplementing your nutrition program during the cold winter months with specific immune-boosting all-stars such as:

 - Vitamin D3 liquid 5,000 – 10,000 IU/day

 So there you have it!
-I hope you find my list of Top Tips for Preventing Colds and How to Best Treat One if You Get One to be helpful.
+I hope you find Top Tips for Natural Cold Prevention and Treatment helpful.
 For more on this topic, check out my other article: Avoiding the Winter Blues.

 Latest posts by Amy Fournier (see all)

 - What Are the Best Shoes for Dance Fitness, Zumba or Working Out? - January 18, 2018

 - Top Tips For Avoiding the Winter Blues! - November 29, 2017